jm130/dmogdocs/docs/source/admin/storagequotas.rst

 Storage Quotas
 ==============

-There are two separate quotas relating to data storage on DMOG:
+Similar to the job quotas previously detailed, there are two separate quotas relating to data storage on DMOG:

 #.
 A quota of 150GB of data capacity
 #.
 A quota of 250k total files